-How to Prepare Your Inground Pool for a Major Storm
+How to Prepare Your Inground Pool for a Hurricane or Major Storm

 You've invested so much into your pool.
 Time.
 Money.
 Sweat.
 Maybe even tears (although I hope not).

 And now some storm wants to come in and mess up your oasis?
 Not today, Satan!

 If a natural disaster is on its way, you can follow these guidelines to storm-proof your pool as much as possible.
 And this doesn't apply to only a hurricane or tornado per se, but any big storm, especially with high winds.

 River Pools specializes in fiberglass pools, but we know all three types, and every pool matters to its owner, no matter the material it's made from.
 So we're here to help you protect it from bad weather.

 There are two parts to storm-related pool care: "before" and "after."
 For best results, do both.

 How to Prepare Your Pool Before the Storm